 You can make your kitchen look brand new without blowing your decorating budget on one room by using fabric framed panels for the cabinet doors.
 You either buy these fabric panels or create your own.

-Using the template, cut out the fabric door panels making sure to stay as uniformed in the look as possible.
+Using the template, cut out the fabric door panels making sure to stay as uniform in the look as possible.

 Place the fabric door panels in the frames and make sure they are lined up on the frame evenly and straight.